google/ExoPlayer/extensions/av1/README.md

 * [Install CMake][].

-Having followed these steps, gradle will build the extension automatically when run on the command line or via Android Studio, using [CMake][] and [Ninja][] to configure and build libgav1 and the extension's [JNI wrapper library][].
+Having followed these steps, gradle will build the module automatically when run on the command line or via Android Studio, using [CMake][] and [Ninja][] to configure and build libgav1 and the module's [JNI wrapper library][].

 [top level README]: https://github.com/google/ExoPlayer/blob/release-v2/README.md
 [Install CMake]: https://developer.android.com/studio/projects/install-ndk